MrKeon/NestServiceTemplate/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This repository started out as a practice repository from [this](https://youtu.be/GHTA143_b-s?si=yICjrtyuT6GviLE2) YouTube tutorial(Excellent starting tutorial for NestJS!).
+Now I am modifying the service to host a Single Page Appliction (SPA) using the `ServeStaticModule` from Nest.

 ## Installation